danielyankaren/CheckGoogleCloudFirebase/README.md

 # Firebase + Cloud Trigger Functions
-The project created as a solution to the task presented by NextGateTech
+The project created to be a solution for connecting google cloud trigger functions to Firebase realtime database actions.
 Contributor: Karen Danielyan

 The files in this repository are: